Extraterrestrials in fiction: Antiquity

 The 2nd century writer of satires, Lucian, in his True History claims to have visited the Moon when his ship was sent up by a fountain, which was peopled and at war with the people of the Sun over colonisation of the Morning Star.

 The way people have thought about extraterrestrials is tied to the development of actual sciences.
 One of the first steps in the history of astronomy was to realize that the objects seen in the night sky were not gods or lights, but physical objects like Earth.
 This notion was followed by the one that celestial objects should be inhabited as well.
 However, when people thought about such extraterrestrials, they thought of them simply as people, indistinguishable from humans.
-As people had never considered a scientific explanation for the origin of mankind or its relation with other lifeforms, any hypothetical rational lifeforms had by necessity to be humans.
+As people had never considered a scientific explanation for the origin of humankind or its relation with other lifeforms, any hypothetical rational lifeforms had by necessity to be humans.
 Even in mythology, all deities are mostly humanlike.
 For example, Voltaire's Micromégas (1752) features people from Saturn, who are simply of higher proportions.
 Johannes Kepler's Somnium (1634), Francis Godwin's The Man in the Moone (1638), Cyrano de Bergerac's Les estats et empires de le lune (1657) and others all thought of selenites that differ from humanity only in culture or habits.
 Few writers ventured beyond anthropomorphic designs, some exceptions were Bergerac's Les estats et empires du soleil and Miles Wilson's The History of Israel Jobson, the Wandering Jew (1757).